Languages, Literatures and Cultures

 Ph.D., University of North Carolina

-Associate Professor Kathryn Wixon joined the Muhlenberg faculty in 1986.
-She directs the French program and teaches courses at all levels, including intermediate French language, French Civilization, Advanced Conversation and Composition, and courses in 19th and 20th century French literature.
-Dr. Wixon is a strong supporter of study abroad and advises the students who study in France.
+Professor Kathryn Wixon joined the Muhlenberg faculty in 1986.
+She directed the French program and taught courses at all levels, including intermediate French language, French Civilization, Advanced Conversation and Composition, and courses in 19th and 20th century French literature.
+Dr. Wixon was a strong supporter of study abroad and advises the students who study in France.
 Strongly committed to teaching excellence, she has won all three of Muhlenberg's awards for outstanding teaching: the Lindback, the Empie and the Donald and Anne Shire Distinguished Teaching Professorship.
-She founded the Faculty Center for Teaching at the college in 1994 and has since served as its co-director.
-Her scholarship focuses on Albert Camus and autobiographical works by contemporary French women writers such as Annie Ernaux and Marie Cardinal.
+She founded the Faculty Center for Teaching at the college in 1994 and served as its co-director till she retired in spring of 2014.
+Her scholarship focused on Albert Camus and autobiographical works by contemporary French women writers such as Annie Ernaux and Marie Cardinal.